Skip to main content

 • Other non-commercial actors

-Each project must involve at least three of the following:
+Each project must involve at least three different organisations from at least three of the following countries/areas:

 • Denmark